rodrigue89/Swizzle/README.md

 - User defined functions
 - Control flow (if, while, for)
 - Operators
-- Custom objects
+- Custom structures
-- Extension of objects
+- Extension of structures
 - Protocols

 For more, visit the [documentation](https://github.com/SafelySwift/Swizzle/wiki).